Psilocybe cubensis

-Psilocybe cubensis, commonly known as the magic mushroom, shroom, golden halo, cube, or gold cap, is a species of psilocybin mushroom of moderate potency whose principal active compounds are psilocybin and psilocin.
+Psilocybe cubensis, commonly known as the magic mushroom, shroom, golden halo, cube, gold cap, or bluestain smoothcap, is a species of psilocybin mushroom of moderate potency whose principal active compounds are psilocybin and psilocin.
 It belongs to the fungus family Hymenogastraceae and was previously known as Stropharia cubensis.
 It is the best-known psilocybin mushroom due to its wide distribution and ease of cultivation.

 Taxonomy

 The species was first described in 1906 as Stropharia cubensis by American mycologist Franklin Sumner Earle in Cuba.
 In 1907, it was identified as Naematoloma caerulescens in Tonkin (now Vietnam) by French pharmacist and mycologist Narcisse Théophile Patouillard, while in 1941, it was called Stropharia cyanescens by William Alphonso Murrill near Gainesville in Florida.
 German-born mycologist Rolf Singer moved the species into the genus Psilocybe in 1949, giving it the binomial name Psilocybe cubensis.
 The synonyms were later also assigned to the species Psilocybe cubensis.

 The name Psilocybe is derived from the Ancient Greek roots psilos (ψιλος) and kubê (κυβη), and translates as "bare head".
 Cubensis means "coming from Cuba", and refers to the type locality published by Earle.

 Singer divided P. cubensis into three varieties: the nominate, which usually had a brownish cap, Murrill's cyanescens from Florida, which generally had a pale cap, and var caerulascens from Indochina with a more yellowish cap.

 Psilocybe cubensis is commonly known as gold top, golden top or gold cap in Australia, sacred mushroom or blue mushroom in Brazil, and San Ysidro or Palenque mushroom in the United States and Mexico, while the term "magic mushroom" has been applied to hallucinogenic mushrooms in general.
 It is commonly known as "Golden teacher" in South Africa.
 A common name in Thai is "Hed keequai", which translates as "mushroom which appears after water buffalo defecates".

 Between 2013 and 2022, several samples of an unknown species of Psilocybe mushroom were collected.
 These samples bore similar superficial characteristics to P. cubensis, as well as similar habit and habitat.
 Microscopic and genetic testing of these samples led to the conclusion that they were closely related but different species, estimated to have shared a common ancestor some time in the last 3 million years.
 The new species bears the provisional name Psilocybe ochraceocentrata.